Exponential functions.

 Powers of 2 worksheet

 The 1.1x above might look flat, but eventually every exponential function of base b>1 goes "exponential", this is the essence of exponential growth.
+(It's actually "exponential" everywhere; it just doesn't look like it is at samll x values.)
 1.1x represents 10% (compounded) growth.
+If the horizontal axis is time, you have to give it some time before it "rockets" up.
+The world has been on such a curve since the start of the Industrial Revolution: economy, population, science/technology.

 b is the growth factor.

 Exponential: the bigger it is, the more it grows.
-It increases faster as x increases.
+It increases faster/more as x increases.

 Every increasing exponential function eventually surpasses every increasing polynomial function.